GatorSense/EMD_HSI/README.md

 ****************************************************************
 NOTE: If the EMD Algorithm is used in any publication or presentation, the following reference must be cited:

-A. Zare and D. T. Anderson, "Earth Movers Distance-Based Simultaneous Comparison of Hyperspectral Endmembers and Proportions," IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing , In Press.
+A. Zare and D. T. Anderson, "Earth Movers Distance-Based Simultaneous Comparison of Hyperspectral Endmembers and Proportions," IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing , IEEE Journal of Selected Topics In Applied Earth Observations and Remote Sensing, Vol. 7, No. 6, June 2014.

 ****************************************************************
 ****************************************************************